GinaProsser/HR-portfolio-project/README.md

 ---

 ## 📄 Key Achievements
-👉 Streamlined onboarding and lifecycle processes using HR data and Power BI dashboards, reducing case resolution times and minimising overall onboarding completion timeline.
-Presented actionable insights to senior stakeholders, translating data into clear, strategic narratives.
+👉 Streamlined onboarding and lifecycle processes using HR data and Power BI dashboards to reduce case resolution times and to minimise overall onboarding completion timeline.
+Presented actionable insights to senior stakeholders to evidence team workload levels.

 👉 Identified inefficiencies in recruitment, implementing process changes substantially reducing later-stage rejections from approximately 20% to less than 5% improving hiring efficiency and enhancing candidate experience, strengthening the organisations reputation.

+👉 Supported organisational transformation by joining a newly established team within the People Directorate, guiding existing colleagues through structural change while recruiting and managing a new team member.
+This included developing and embedding clear workflows and responsibilities to improve collaboration, structure and overall team efficiency.

 👉 Managed a large-scale Technology recruitment project partnering with a commercial agency to successfully fill 80% of Tech roles within three months, a quarter of hires at Director level.

-👉 Supported the implementation of HRIS systems (Fourth, ServiceNow) reducing manual administration, ensuring accurate employee records and improving the new hire experience across departments.
+👉 Supported the implementation of HRIS systems (Fourth, Cornerstone) reducing manual administration, ensuring accurate employee records and improving the new hire experience across departments.

 👉 Led wellbeing initiatives within the People Operations Directorate producing a weekly newsletter and embedding a wellbeing focus into team culture to boost engagement and retention.